 Full freedom of expression is encouraged in all academic endeavors.
 Outside speakers and lecturers, faculty, and students are encouraged to speak openly.
 To support the free exchange of ideas, the USAWC adheres strictly to a longstanding policy of non-attribution of remarks.
 If referring to a previous speaker or discussion, students and faculty should phrase their remarks in general terms to assure protection of the original speaker's identity.
-This policy applies to Education on Line (EOL) lectures, videos, forums, and any other presentations made available to DEP students.
+This policy applies all lectures, videos, forums, and any other presentations made available to DEP students.